Irina Grigorieva (footballer): International career

 Grigorieva was called up to the Soviet Union women's national football team within a year of taking up organized football.
 With the Russia women's national football team she was the captain of the team at UEFA Women's Euro 1997.
 Although she scored against France, the team underperformed, losing all three matches and failing to progress from the group stage.

 At the 1999 FIFA Women's World Cup draw in February of that year, Grigorieva represented her country when she was picked to play in a FIFA World XI against the United States in a showpiece exhibition game in San Jose, California.
 She appeared as a substitute for Bettina Wiegmann in the World XI's 2–1 win.

 She had helped Russia qualify for their first FIFA Women's World Cup by scoring in the qualification playoff win over Finland.
 A tournament preview on the SoccerTimes.com website described her as a skilful center midfielder who possessed "the keys to the [Russian] attack".
 She was among several Russian squad members who had been converted to soccer from other sports.

-In Russia's 5–0 Group C win over Japan at the final tournament, a notably unselfish display from Grigorieva saw her pass up goal-scoring opportunites for herself while serving three assists to team mates.
-She opened the scoring herself in the 4–1 win over Canada which secured qualification for the quarter finals, after which she said: "Sydney is looming, dominating all our thoughts".
+In Russia's 5–0 Group C win over Japan at the final tournament, a notably unselfish display from Grigorieva saw her pass up goal-scoring opportunities for herself while serving three assists to team mates.
+She opened the scoring herself in the 4–1 win over Canada which secured qualification for the quarter-finals, after which she said: "Sydney is looming, dominating all our thoughts".
 The team's defensive approach in their 2–0 quarter final defeat by China nullified the attacking threat of "Russia's strongest attacker" Grigorieva.